jean-technologies/smartlead-mcp-server-local/docs/N8N-INTEGRATION.md

-# Integrating with n8n
+# Integrating Smartlead MCP Server with n8n

-This document provides instructions for integrating the Smartlead MCP Server with n8n.
+This document provides comprehensive instructions for integrating the Smartlead MCP Server with n8n for advanced automation workflows.

 ## Prerequisites